4c692826/190110r.course.project/README.md

 * run_analysis.r:

-  the run version of codebook.rmd. it converts UCI HAR Dataset as long as they are in the same folder.
+  the run version of codebook.rmd. it converts UCI HAR Dataset as long as they are in the same folder. prefer codebook.rmd.

 * UCI HAR Dataset: